Skip to content

 async def handle_custom(self, message, ctx): ...

-Section titled “Routing patterns — fan-out, fan-in, switch-case”
+Section titled “Routing patterns — fan-out, fan-in, switch-case, multi-selection, chain shortcut”

-Beyond linear add_edge, WorkflowBuilder exposes four routing primitives.
+Beyond linear add_edge, WorkflowBuilder exposes five routing primitives.
 Pick the one that matches the topology you want.

-Fan-out — broadcast one source to many targets:
+Fan-out — broadcast one source to many targets concurrently:

 workflow = (